RTEMS/rtems-docs/c-user/config/device-driver.rst

 CONFIGURE_APPLICATION_NEEDS_CONSOLE_DRIVER
 ------------------------------------------

-CONSTANT:
+.. rubric:: CONSTANT:

 ``CONFIGURE_APPLICATION_NEEDS_CONSOLE_DRIVER``

-OPTION TYPE:
+.. rubric:: OPTION TYPE:

 This configuration option is a boolean feature define.

-DEFAULT CONFIGURATION:
+.. rubric:: DEFAULT CONFIGURATION:

 If this configuration option is undefined, then the described feature is not enabled.

-DESCRIPTION:
+.. rubric:: DESCRIPTION:

 In case this configuration option is defined, then the Console Driver is initialized during system initialization.

-NOTES:
+.. rubric:: NOTES:

 The Console Driver is responsible for providing the :file:`/dev/console` device file.
 This device is used to initialize the standard input, output, and error file descriptors.

 BSPs should be constructed in a manner that allows :c:func:`printk` to work properly without the need for the Console Driver to be configured.

 The

 * ``CONFIGURE_APPLICATION_NEEDS_CONSOLE_DRIVER``,

 * :ref:`CONFIGURE_APPLICATION_NEEDS_SIMPLE_CONSOLE_DRIVER`, and

 * :ref:`CONFIGURE_APPLICATION_NEEDS_SIMPLE_TASK_CONSOLE_DRIVER`

 configuration options are mutually exclusive.

 ..
 Generated from spec:/acfg/if/appl-needs-framebuffer-driver

+.. raw:: latex

+    \clearpage

 .. index:: CONFIGURE_APPLICATION_NEEDS_FRAME_BUFFER_DRIVER